Inti Šraj: "My grandmother taught me how to be fair."

 How well do you know your darker side?

-I wish to learn and accept my darker side, but I have powerful defense mechanisms, which make this process difficult for me, so it's not always easy.
-Sometimes I don't recognize this side of me, especially when it hides in a feeling of righteousness, fight for survival or some justified fear.
+I wish to learn and accept my darker side, but I have powerful defence mechanisms, which make this process difficult for me, so it's not always easy.
+Sometimes I don't recognise this side of me, especially when it hides in a feeling of righteousness, fight for survival or some justified fear.
 My brain (it's funny that I talk about it in the third person) can very easily trick me.
 Sometimes it feels it's good for me, but I have to remind it that I am ready to accept some things.
 I find Indian goddess Kali very interesting.
 I see her as a goddess of destruction and creation at the same time.
 Through her, I understand how devastating energy can be sometimes useful.
 It's essential from what state it comes.
 When I defend my loved ones, I am thrilled to be able to be such a dragon.
 Kali can help me to understand that we are the ones who give the dark side negative meaning.
 In our dark side, there lies significant power which can be used for good purposes.
 Devastation is necessary to give space to new things.
 There is just one rule: We can't deliberately hurt anyone.

 Who do you let in your home?